amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/README.md

    - Go to AWS KMS console
    - Locate the tagged Inactive key
    - Schedule it for deletion with a waiting period between 7 and 30 days

-**Important:** Ensure all your GitHub App processes are functioning correctly with the new key before removing the old keys.

 ## FAQs